7 takeaways from Disney World's July reopening

 Temperature checks and masks requirement, no matter how hot and humid the day of your visit, may be off-putting to others.

 So, is it worth it?
-Yes -- it if you want it to be.
+My answer is yes -- it if you want it to be.

 If you've never been to Disney and you've been dreaming of visiting this year, it might be better to wait.

-Note: Editor's note: An earlier version of this story misreported the opening date of Epcot and Disney's Hollywood Studios.
-This has been amended.